 Rent Review in a Rent Pressure Zone where Landlord is Relying on an Exemption

-It is important to remember that not all properties in Rent Pressure Zones (RPZs) are restricted by the rule that rent cannot be increased by more than general inflation, as recorded by the Harmonised Index of the Consumer Price (HICP), and there is now a new condition that provides that the rent previously set, cannot increase by more than 2% per year pro rata, where HICP inflation is higher.
+It is important to remember that not all properties in Rent Pressure Zones are subject to the HICP inflation restrictions.
 Exempt properties include properties that have not been rented for a period of two years prior to the immediate tenancy commencement date, a new tenancy in a protected structure that has not been let out in the previous 12 months and those properties that have undergone a 'substantial change in the nature of the accommodation'.

-Exemption 2: A 'substantial change' in the nature of the accommodation has been defined and will only be deemed to have taken place where strict criteria is met.
+Exemption 3: A 'substantial change' in the nature of the accommodation has been defined and will only be deemed to have taken place where the below criteria is met:

 “the works carried out to the dwelling concerned -

-(i) consist of a permanent extension to the dwelling that increases the floor area (within the meaning of Article 6 of the Building Regulations 1997 (S.I.
-No. 497 of 1997)) of the dwelling by an amount equal to not less than 25% of the floor area (within such meaning) of the dwelling as it stood immediately before the commencement of those works,
+consist of a permanent extension to the dwelling that increases the floor area (within the meaning of Article 6 of the Building Regulations 1997 (S.I.
+No. 497 of 1997)) of the dwelling by the amount equal to not less than 25% of the floor area (within such meaning) of the dwelling as it stood immediately before the commencement of those works,

 in the case of a dwelling to which the European Union (Energy Performance of Buildings) Regulations 2012 (S.I.
 No. 243 of 2012) apply, result in the BER (within the meaning of those Regulations) being improved by not less than 7 building energy ratings,

 - the internal layout of the dwelling being permanently altered;